How Your Nervous System Handles Stress

 Supporting Nervous System Resilience

-Chiropractic care focuses on improving spinal movement and reducing interference in the nervous system.
+Chiropractic care focuses on improving spinal movement and supporting clearer communication within the nervous system.
 When communication improves, the body is often better able to respond to stress and return to a calmer, more balanced state.

 Chiropractic Care for Nervous System Adaptability